spinnytea/freecell/README.md

   - Some games require no free cells :D - so make a 0 cells version restricted to these games
   - Same with a list for solvable 1-cell games
 - TODO (settings) once move history is in game.print, save completed games to local storage and/or print to console (this way we can "recover" the last one after we finish, if we accidentally start a new one before we can snapshot it / archive it) - we only need the one for this
+- TODO (gameplay) new game button (esp before saving current game to local storage to persist across page reloads)
 - TODO (settings) store current game so it survives page refresh
 - IDEA (settings) option to dis/enable auto-foundation until all cascades are in order (all are a single sequence, or all are ascending)
 - IDEA (animation) auto-foundation gets faster the longer it runs
 - TODO (animation) (gameplay) can move cards during auto-foundation, stops when it gets to a card the user has moved (currently stops if the user has selected a card)
-- TODO (animation) animations after/during win state
+- TODO (animation) animations after/during win state (celbration)
 - IDEA (settings) toggle for: move sequence as one vs animate in-between steps (sequence moves vs each card moves)
 - IDEA (motivation) implement War? just so it's flexible?
 - IDEA (motivation) implement Spider Solitaire, that could be fun
-- IDEA (animation) learn to use [greensock](https://css-tricks.com/how-to-animate-on-the-web-with-greensock/)
+- TODO (animation) learn to use [greensock](https://css-tricks.com/how-to-animate-on-the-web-with-greensock/)
+- IDEA (controls) catch a card in-flight
 - TODO (controls) keyboard hotkeys (1-8 (1234567890), abcd, h, ¿qwerty?, ¿uiop?)
   - if cursor can stack with target: select, moveCard
   - if cursor cannot stack with target: setCursor